DividedRanYou/MovieOkeAI/README.md

 Take a look at my Archive account, where i have been uploading and archiving MovieBot media: https://archive.org/details/@alex_deven542

-Here is an archive of download links to MovieBot: https://apkpure.com/moviebot-ai/app.teleportal.movieoke/versions Credits to the amazing chad owners of APKPure for this!
+Here is an archive of download links to MovieBot: https://apkpure.com/moviebot-ai/app.teleportal.movieoke/versions

 -Divided